-You are free to purchase or forego additional coverage at your discretion, but must purchase the coverage listed above in order to be in compliance with state laws.
+You are free to purchase or forego additional coverage at your discretion but must purchase the coverage listed above to comply with state laws.
 Otherwise, you face substantial fines and could even be prosecuted.
 If convicted, you’ll end up with a misdemeanor criminal record.
-You can read more about the penalties for uninsured motorists in our article on driving without car insurance in Oklahoma.

 Potential Benefits and Risks of Settling Without Insurance